Application Procedure for Part-Time Students

 West Haven, CT 06516

-Former University of New Haven students who have not attended the university within the past year must complete a new admission application in order to be reactivated.
-(Note: You may be required to resubmit your previous credentials if the university no longer has your old records on file).
-Please note that students who have attended the university previously will still have the same User ID and password for accessing the Banner Student Information System once you have been reactivated.
+Former University of New Haven students who have not attended the University within the past semester must complete this Reactivation Form (note: you may be required to resubmit your previous credentials if the University no longer has your records on file).
+Please note that students who have attended the University previously will still have the same User ID and password for accessing the Banner Student Information System once you have been reactivated.
+An academic advisor will review your prior coursework to determine which catalog year you may return on and remaining required coursework for graduation.

 Non-Degree student are NOT eligible for financial aid.

 High School Students: Due to space limitations in our courses at the University of New Haven, students who are still in high school are not eligible to take a part-time course during the main academic year unless they are in one of our special partnership programs.
 High school students who are entering their junior or senior year of high school are eligible to take summer session courses.
-Please contact Ligia Correia at 203.479.4117 for further information.
-You can also send an email to firstname.lastname@example.org.
+Please contact Brittany Drobinske, (students with last names A-K), BDrobinske@newhaven.edu , (203) 931-2914, or Colby Vere, (students with last names L-Z), CVere@newhaven.edu , (203) 932-7379 for further information.

 International Students: If you are not a U.S. Citizen or Permanent Resident, you must submit copies of your current Immigration documents to the Undergraduate Admissions Office.
-International students attending another college or ELS program in the U.S. on an F-1 Student Visa who wish to take courses at UNH must also submit a letter from the International Student Services Office at their current school verifying their immigration status.
-The letter must also give permission for you to enroll at UNH and for which specific term.
+International students attending another college or ELS program in the U.S. on an F-1 Student Visa who wish to take courses at the University must also submit a letter from the International Student Services Office at their current school verifying their immigration status.
+The letter must also give permission for you to enroll at the University and for which specific term.